ag-sc/lemon.dbpedia/README.md

 # <a href="http://lemon-model.net/">lemon</a> lexica for <a href="http://dbpedia.org">DBpedia</a>

-The folderis `en`, `de` and `es` contain the development versions of an English, German and Spanish lexicon for the DBpedia 3.8 ontology.
+The folders `en`, `de` and `es` contain the development versions of an English, German and Spanish lexicon for the DBpedia 3.8 ontology.
 They comprise several LDP files with entries using the <a href="https://github.com/jmccrae/lemon.patterns">lemon design patterns</a>
 and pooled by domain (persons, organizations, arts and entertainment, animals and plants, etc.), together with a file containing all entries that could not be created using those patterns